 It is this oscillation between the belief in what is written to be true and the consciousness of it being utterly unlikely that makes for the beauty of the artwork and reflects a feeling that may very well be called metamodern.
 It is a moment of trust and love despite the harsh reality.
 It possesses at the same time sincerity and irony.
 The installation provides us with contained hope that is accompanied by a twitch of melancholy.

 The reemerged subject is not the old modern one.
 It contains no transcendental justifications.
 Concepts of identity, selfhood and subjectivity can always be dismantled and deconstructed.
-But while the awareness about this still rightfully persists, new times call us to acknowledge that the subject nevertheless appears, in moments of intersubjectivity, in reciprocal spaces of believe, trust and love.
+But while the awareness about this still rightfully persists, new times call us to acknowledge that the subject nevertheless appears, in moments of intersubjectivity, in reciprocal spaces of belief, trust and love.

 [i] The concept of Metamodernism and my understanding of it, is drawn from articles on metamodernism.com and Vermeulen, Tim and Robin van den Akker (2010): Notes on Metamodernism, Journal of Aesthetics & Culture, Vol. 2, 2010 DOI: 10.3402/jac.v2i0.5677